halkyonio/operator/README.md

 - Configure the `component` in order to inject `env var, secret, ...`
 - Create a service or capability such as database

-To add a micro-service to your application is, if a URL should be created to access it from outside of the cluster or simply to specify some `ENV` vars to be used by the container's image when the pod is created, then create a `component.yaml` file such as the following:
+To add a micro-service to your project, to generate optionally a Route URL to access it from outside of the cluster or simply to specify some `ENV` vars to be by the runtime the pod is created, then create a `halkyon.yml` file such as the following and deploy it on a cluster provisioned by the Halkyon operator.

 ```bash
 apiVersion: halkyon.io/v1beta1